One-pan Chicken And Chorizo With Cherry Tomatoes

 The perfect one pan chicken and chorizo recipe

-It took me a long time to post this recipe, because I’d always seen chicken & chorizo as Mr. Scrummy’s domain.
+It took me a long time to post this one pan chicken & chorizo recipe, because I’d always seen it as Mr. Scrummy’s domain.
 When it’s his night to cook, many times he serves this.
+Which means one important thing… it’s been perfected over many, many ‘makes’!

-✔ Chicken and chorizo are truly a match made in heaven.
-Add in really fresh basil, garlic and the mountains of yummy tomatoes and you’re really onto a winner chicken dinner.
+So why’s it so perfect?
+Well, chicken and chorizo are truly a match made in heaven.
+Add in really fresh basil, garlic and mountains of cherry tomatoes and it’s a perfect mix of fresh and punchy Mediterranean flavors.

 About the ingredients

+We really hope you come to love this simple chicken chorizo casserole as much as we do.
 Since the recipe doesn’t have many ingredients, I try to make the ingredients the best quality they can be.
 This way, each of the yummy Mediterranean flavors can shine!

 This is all you need: